formatjs/formatjs/README.md

 });
 ```

-4. Using the React component by specifying the `locales`:
+4. Using the React component by specifying `locales`:

 ```javascript
 React.renderComponent(